Trigger Finger and Thumb

 It is often difficult to pin point a cause of Trigger Finger or Thumb, but it can follow periods of extensive hand use, particularly pinching or grasping.

-Signs include:
+Symptoms include:

-• Digit locking into one position
+• Digit locking into one position, commonly in the morning on waking

 • Catching or popping sensation